AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 mounted on a horizontal arm suspended on a thin fiber.
 This

-mechanical system functioned as a torsion balance ,
+mechanical system functioned as a torsion scales, which

-which was fitted with a mirror from which a beam of light was
+was fitted with a mirror from which a beam of light was reflected

-reflected indicating the deflection of the arm.
-Cavendish
+indicating the deflection of the arm.
+Cavendish approached a pair

-balls (160kg) and measured the torsional weight arm deflection
+and measured the torsion arm deflection using a mirror.

-using a mirror.
-Cavendish's experiment was originally designed to
+Cavendish's experiment was originally designed to determine the

-determine the mass and density of the Earth; later analyzes of
+mass and density of the Earth; later analyzes of its results

 differs by only 1% from the current value.